 Bengough Credit Union is an independent regional Saskatchewan credit union owned by our members.
 Under the current credit union legislation, Bengough Credit Union is able to provide financial services to members and non-members.
-As at December 31, 2022 Bengough Credit Union had 1392 members and no non-members.
+As of December 31, 2023 Bengough Credit Union had 1377 members and no non-members.
 Non-members do not participate in the democratic processes of the credit union nor the patronage program when a payout is possible.